When Love Takes a Flight! Anikait’s Fairytale Turkey Holiday with Thrillophilia

 Mosques, Markets and the Mysteries of Istanbul

-We also wandered through the Grand Bazaar, where every corner smelled of spices, Turkish coffee, and sweet, syrupy baklava.
+They also wandered through the Grand Bazaar, where every corner smelled of spices, Turkish coffee, and sweet, syrupy baklava.

 Lunch on the boat was a whole experience in itself—fresh seafood, the breeze from the Marmara Sea, and the laughter of locals enjoying the summer season.
-We spent hours walking, talking, and simply being.
+They spent hours walking, talking, and simply being.
 It was the perfect antidote to the urban buzz of Istanbul.

-“In the end, it’s not the moments we live, but the memories we carry”
+“In the end, it’s not the moments we live but the memories we carry.”

 Read More: Thrillophilia Turkey Reviews